rdsea/sys4bigml/tutorials/MLProjectManagement/README.md

 # End-to-End ML Systems Development

 The goal of this tutorial is to discuss and practice managing end-to-end ML system development.
-An end-to-end ML system development  includes many phases, such as data collection, data pre-processing, **not just running experiments for the ML models**.
+An end-to-end ML system development  includes many phases, such as data collection, data pre-processing, **not just running experiments for (training of) the ML models**.

 ## Motivation and study goal